Media

 Notice to the Media

-Representatives of the media who wish to make submissions on the motion to limit court openness are to provide notice in writing of their intent to appear by February 21, 2024.
+Representatives of the media who wish to make submissions on this motion are to provide notice in writing of their intent to appear by July 3, 2024.
 Written notice shall be sent by email to the Office of the Executive Legal Officer: coa.executivelegalofficer@ontario.ca.
 The Executive Legal Officer will provide copies of the notice to the parties.

 This website is maintained by the Judges' Library.
 Website Policies